Marketing video production for teams with AI | HeyGen

 Test more concepts, find winners faster.
 Generate ad variations for A/B testing without separate shoots for each creative.
 Different hooks, different avatars, different angles—all from one workflow.

-Use case: Create 10 ad variations for creative testing in the time it takes to produce one traditional ad.
+Use case: Create 10 ad variations for creative testing in the time it takes to produce one traditional spot.

 Verified result: Attention Grabbing Media cut production time from 3 days to just hours while expanding to 10+ new languages.